 Endowed Scholars Program in Medical Science

-Now in its 25th year, the Endowed Scholars Program in Medical Science provides generous financial support over four years to newly appointed tenure-track assistant professors at UT Southwestern Medical Center.
+The Endowed Scholars Program in Medical Science provides generous financial support over four years to newly appointed tenure-track assistant professors at UT Southwestern Medical Center.
 Funded by private endowment, the Endowed Scholars Program has launched the research careers of 130 investigators.

 Essential features of the Endowed Scholars Program are:

 - Funding supports independent research activities, partial salary, and fringe benefits of each newly appointed Assistant Professor.
+Individuals who already hold tenure-track faculty positions are not eligible.

 - Up to four scholars are appointed each year.